vishalchangrani/questsubmission/README.md

 3. Explain, in your own words, why references can be useful in Cadence.

 Reference help avoid moving resource and _refer_ to resource without needing to move it.

+## Chapter 3 Day 4

+1. Explain, in your own words, the 2 things resource interfaces can be used for (we went over both in today's content)

+a.
+Interface can be used to define the contract that a resource implements.
+b.
+It allows for data encapsulation where a resource could _hide_ its internal methods and data from the outside world.